Niokolo-Koba National Park: Fauna

 The national park is known for its wildlife.
 The government of Senegal estimates the park contains 20 species of amphibians, 60 species of fish, and 38 species of reptiles (of which four are tortoises).
 There are also some 80 mammal species.
 These include (as of 2005) an estimated 11,000 buffalo, 6,000 hippopotamuses, 400 western giant eland, 50 elephants, 120 lions, 150 chimpanzees, 3,000 waterbuck (Kobus ellipsiprymnus), 2,000 common duikers (Sylvicapra grimmia), an unknown number of Western red colobus (Piliocolobus badius), and a few rare African leopards and West African wild dogs (Lycaon pictus manguensis), although this canid was thought to be wiped out throughout the rest of the country.

-Other mammals include roan antelope, Guinea baboon, green monkey, patas monkey, and warthog.
+Other mammals include roan antelope, Guinea baboon, green monkey, patas monkey, and common warthog.

 Around 330 species of birds have been sighted in the park, notably the Arabian bustard, black crowned crane, Abyssinian ground hornbill (Bucorvus abyssinicus), martial eagle, bateleur (Terathopius ecaudatus), and white-faced duck (Dendrocygna viduata).

-There are also reptiles such as three species of crocodile and four species of tortoise.
+There are also reptiles, such as three crocodile species and four tortoise species.